mpenkov/bigcsv/README.md

 sys     0m1.969s
 ```

+This is almost twice as fast as the single-threaded solution.
-An interesting result is that our thread-based solution chews through this file around 20s faster than the multiprocessing solution does its calculations.
+Another interesting result is that our thread-based solution chews through this file around 20s faster than the multiprocessing solution does its calculations.
 This is despite the fact that the former does a **lot** of I/O.

 ## Putting It All Together